[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

 “exercise all authority and discretion available to them to waive, defer, grant exemptions from, or delay the implementation of any provision or requirement of the Act that would impose a fiscal burden on any State or a cost, fee, tax, penalty, or regulatory burden on individuals, families, healthcare providers, health insurers, patients, recipients of healthcare services, purchasers of health insurance, or makers of medical devices, products, or medications.”

 In April 2017, HHS finalized a market stabilization rule aimed at propping up the individual insurance market via new regulations.
 But at that point, insurers were repeatedly stating that two of their biggest concerns were certainty with regards to ongoing funding for CSRs, and enforcement of the individual mandate.
-Neither of these were addressed by the market stabilization rule, and indeed, the Trump Administration and GOP lawmakers methodically did exactly the opposite of what insurers said they needed with regards to those two issues.
+Neither of these was addressed by the market stabilization rule, and indeed, the Trump Administration and GOP lawmakers methodically did exactly the opposite of what insurers said they needed with regards to those two issues.

 In May 2017, the House of Representatives passed the American Health Care Act (AHCA), which would have repealed several aspects of the ACA.
 As passed by the House, the AHCA would have undermined insurers’ efforts to keep healthy people in the risk pool.
 Unsurprisingly, the Congressional Budget Office estimated that 4 million people would have dropped coverage in 2017 if the AHCA had been enacted.
 Half of them would have been in the individual market, despite the fact that less than 6 percent of the U.S. population has coverage in the individual market.